U.S. Secret Service director agrees to testify to House lawmakers after Trump assassination attempt

 The committee's Republican chairman, Rep. James Comer of Kentucky, subpoenaed Cheatle on Wednesday for her testimony, requesting her appearance before lawmakers on July 22.

 A number of lawmakers have raised questions about how a gunman was able to get within striking distance of the Republican presidential nominee.
-The shooter fired several shots grazing Trump's right his right ear, killing one rally attendee and seriously injuring two others.
+The shooter, stationed on a nearby rooftop, fired several shots, grazing Trump's right his right ear, killing one rally attendee and seriously injuring two others.

+Calls for Cheatle's resignation have intensified, with House Speaker Mike Johnson, a Louisiana Republican, and Senate Minority Leader Mitch McConnell, a Kentucky Republican, adding their names to the list.

-Some lawmakers have called for Cheatle's resignation in the wake of the apparent security lapses.
-House Speaker Mike Johnson said Wednesday he will create a special bipartisan task force to investigate the shooting.
+Johnson said Wednesday he will create a special bipartisan task force to investigate the shooting.
+On top of a number of congressional investigations into the incident, the agency is also facing an inquiry by the Department of Homeland Security's inspector general.
+President Biden said on Sunday he was ordering an independent review of how security was handled at the rally.